ecmwf/metview-python/docs/geopoints.rst

     :type fs: :class:`Geopoints`
     :rtype: list of datetime.datetime

+.. py:function:: distance(gpt, lat, lon)
-.. py:function:: distance(gpt, ref_lat_or_coords, [ref_lon])
+.. py:function:: distance(gpt, coords)
+   :noindex:

-    Returns a geopoints with the value of each point being the distance in **metres** from the given geographical location (the reference).
+   Returns a :class:`Geopoints` with the value in each grid point being the distance in **metres** from a given geographical location (the reference).

-    :param gpt: input geopoint
+   :param fs: input geopoints
-    :type gpt: :class:`Geopoints`
+   :type fs: :class:`Geopoints`
-    :param ref_lat_or_coords: latitude of the reference point or coordinates of the reference point as [lat, lon]
+   :param float lat: latitude of the reference point
-    :type ref_lat_or_coords: float or list
-    :param float ref_lon: longitude of the reference point
+   :param float lon: longitude of the reference point
+   :param coords: coordinates of the reference point as [lat, lon]
+   :type coords: list
    :rtype: :class:`Geopoints`

    The reference location should be specified in degrees.
 A geopoint with either latitude or longitude set to missing value will have a distance of missing value.

 .. py:function:: db_info(gpt, key, [column_name])